ARM-software/armnn/InstallationViaAptRepository.md

- libarmnntfliteparser24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn24 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn-aclcommon23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnnaclcommon24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-cpuacc-backend23 - Arm NN is an inference engine for CPUs, GPUs and NPUs
+ libarmnntfliteparser24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn24 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn25 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnn-aclcommon23 - Arm NN is an inference engine for CPUs, GPUs and NPUs libarmnnaclcommon24 - Arm NN is an inference engine for CPUs, GPUs and NPUs # Note: removal of dash to suit debian naming conventions libarmnn-cpuacc-backend23 - Arm NN is an inference engine for CPUs, GPUs and NPUs